 If you are buying property, besides, you will also need to claim ownership of the property.
-To claim and prove ownership of the property, certain legal documents need to be validated with legal advice.
-In this article, we shall talk about the documents a buyer needs to check before sealing a property deal.
+To claim and prove ownership of the property, certain legal property documents need to be validated with legal advice.
+In this article, we shall talk about the property documents a buyer needs to check before sealing a property deal.

 Buying Property: Why Verify The Seller's Identity?